hcarnes/hcarnes.github.io/_posts/2017-11-30-refactoring_ruby_regex.markdown

 *  `^\d{3}.\d{3}.\d{4}`
 *  `^[(]\d{3}[)]\d{7}`

-### The Refactoring Process
+### The refactoring process

 To begin refactoring, I found commonalities in the valid phone numbers.
 All of the numbers include 10 digits.
-The first three digits are sometimes preceded by an open parentheses.
-The next three digits are also sometimes divided by a closed parentheses, a space, or a dash.
+The first 3 digits are sometimes preceded by an open parentheses.
+The next 3 digits are also sometimes divided by a closed parentheses, a space, or a dash.
 I created a skeleton number with these separate digit groups.
 If you test the code below against the valid numbers in Rubular, only 1234567890 will match.

 `\d{3}\d{4}\d{5}`